 The Sector Erase (SE) instruction is for erasing the data of the chosen sector to be "1".
 A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Sector Erase (SE).
-Any address of the sector (see table 1) is a valid address for Sector Erase (SE) instruction.
-The CS# must go high exactly at the byte boundary (the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.
+Any address of the sector (see "Table 1.
+Memory Organization") is a valid address for Sector Erase (SE) instruction.
+The CS# must go high exactly at the byte boundary (the least significant bit of the address been latched-in); otherwise, the instruction will be rejected and not executed.